faelalcantara/cse210-tc03/README.md

 ## Ignacio Ampuero Martinich

 Hello, my name is Ignacio but simply call me Nacho.
-I'm currently aiming to get the first certificate with BYU Idaho, and also I study independently to become an iOS developer.
+I'm currently aiming to get the first certificate with BYU Idaho, and also I study independently to become an iOS developer.s